 Note that we know only the mean and standard deviation of the discrete variable skeletal age.
 Because the latter is discrete, we fit a discrete model to it, which results in a probability for each of the skeletal ages.
-We calculate these probabilities as follows: We assume a continuous normal distribution for the "underlying" distribution of skeletal age (prior to discretisation), assumed to be defined from skeletal age zero years.
-We then consider all the discrete skeletal ages that are defined in the GP atlas (see Table A3 for a subset of these).
+We calculate these probabilities as follows:

+We assume a continuous normal distribution for the "underlying" distribution of skeletal age (prior to discretisation), assumed to be defined from skeletal age zero years.
+We then consider all the discrete skeletal ages that are defined in the GP atlas (see Table 3 for a subset of these).
 All the studies grade skeletal age on the basis of this atlas.
 To arrive at the probability of, for example, the discrete stage "17", the area under the normal distribution from 16.5 to 17.5 years is calculated.
 This is done for all the discrete skeletal ages such that a discrete model of skeletal age is constructed.
-We fit the discrete model so that the expectation and standard deviation of the model are equal to the empirical mean and standard deviation of skeletal age for a given row in the study table (see Figure A6 for an illustration in which row 3 of Table A2 is considered).
+We fit the discrete model so that the expectation and standard deviation of the model are equal to the empirical mean and standard deviation of skeletal age for a given row in the study table (see Figure 6.
+Example of modelling of type 4 data.
+See Figure 8 for an illustration in which row 3 of Table 2 is considered).